BCaravina/simple_python_projects/README.md

 # simple_python_projects
-Collection of a few python projects I created as I learned the language.
+Collection of a few Python projects I developed as I began learning the language.

+Please feel free to use any projects you'd like.

+Cheers.